GameFoundry/bsf/Documentation/Manuals/Native/User/savingScene.md

 # Saving & loading prefabs

-Once a prefab can be created it can be saved and loaded any other **Resource**.
+Once a prefab has been created it can be saved and loaded as any other **Resource**.

 ~~~~~~~~~~~~~{.cpp}
 // Save the prefabs we created previously